Commercial-oriented Agriculture and Tourism

 12. Accessibility of Ngoma DLUP

-Kayonza DLUP is open to students, researchers, planners, implementers, public and private agencies, NGOs, humanitarian organizations, and the general public, serving as a vital resource for all stakeholders interested in the district’s development trajectory.
-Importantly, it stands as a strategic tool for investors, offering detailed insights into Kayonza District development potential, spatial opportunities, and sectoral priorities from urban growth and agribusiness to tourism, mining, and trade.
-By accessing the plan, stakeholders can better understand where and how Kayonza is growing, identify areas of opportunity, and align their initiatives with the district’s sustainable development vision.
+Ngoma DLUP is open to students, researchers, planners, implementers, public and private agencies, NGOs, humanitarian organizations, and the general public, serving as a vital resource for all stakeholders interested in the district’s development trajectory.
+Importantly, it stands as a strategic tool for investors, offering detailed insights into Ngoma District development potential, spatial opportunities, and sectoral priorities from urban growth and agribusiness to tourism, mining, and trade.
+By accessing the plan, stakeholders can better understand where and how Ngoma is growing, identify areas of opportunity, and align their initiatives with the district’s sustainable development vision.

-For those wishing to explore the plan in detail, Kayonza DLUP Zoning Plan, Kayonza DLUP Report, and the Land Use Zoning Regulations supporting its implementation can be accessed through the following links:
+For those wishing to explore the plan in detail, Ngoma DLUP Zoning Plan, Ngoma DLUP Report, and the Land Use Zoning Regulations supporting its implementation can be accessed through the following links:

 Click the links below to explore more: